matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 - Fork and make a PR to the `matrix-doc
   <https://github.com/matrix-org/matrix-doc>`_ repository.

-  - Your proposal must live in the ``proposals/`` directory with a filename that follows the format ``1234-my-new-proposal.md`` where 1234 is the MSC ID.
+  - The proposal must live in the ``proposals/`` directory with a filename that follows the format ``1234-my-new-proposal.md`` where 1234 is the MSC ID.
   - Your PR description must include a link to the rendered markdown document and a summary of the proposal.
   - It is often very helpful to link any related MSCs or `matrix-doc issues
     <https://github.com/matrix-org/matrix-doc/issues>`_ to give context
-    for your proposal.
+    for the proposal.

 - Gather feedback as widely as possible from the community and core team.